On now. Don’t miss it.

 Born in then Communist Hungary in 1982, he remembers growing up poor in Budapest, where his parents were doctors but earned the same as everyone.
 The family moved to Canada when he was eight, and Szaky is grateful to his parents for giving him the opportunity to study at private school.

-"I loved going to school — it just suddenly felt like opportunity was oozing from the walls," he says of Toronto’s Upper Canada College, where he developed his entrepreneurial dreams and grew to care about the environment.
+"I loved going to school — it just suddenly felt like opportunity was oozing from the walls," he says of Upper Canada College, a boys' school in Toronto, Ontario, where he developed his entrepreneurial dreams and grew to care about the environment.

 Today his family’s Trabant — "an old Communist car that can hardly go uphill" — is only a distant memory of his childhood in Hungary.
 Szaky — who admits he drives a BMW convertible today but recycles and composts religiously at home — is now living the life of opportunity that Canada, his private school and mentors along the way opened up for him.